sushpatankar/MESS-Modified-chESS/README.md

 # MESS-Modified-chESS

 I am just creating a toy chess program that lets me set up pieces on a chessboard, move them, and find possible moves for a given piece in a certain position.
-This is my 1st assignment for my Software Product and Process Evaluation (CS514) class at CSU.

 The rules are simplified as follows: